Tools

 Background

-This page is a place where I keep track of what libraries and tools I use in my work.
+This page is a place where I keep track of what libraries and tools I have used/currently using.
 This page is inspired by uses this, the missing semester of your cs education, the pragmatic programmer, strangeloop, eyeo festival.

 General Tools